manokara/bencode-rs/README.md

 # bencode

 Yet another library for parsing bencode.
-It has a focus on being able to manipulate bencode data as is (e.g. for bencode editors), so it's not zero copy like many others, but should be fairly efficient.
+It has a focus on being able to manipulate bencode data as is (e.g. for bencode editors, like [bencedit]), so it's not zero copy like many others, but should be fairly efficient.

 Everything is documented, but I don't think I'm going to publish this to crates.io so you'll have to read it locally with `cargo doc`.